What's that one thing you've given up on this year? It may be permanent or temporary, but that decision may impact your life.

 Setting a resolution usually starts at the beginning of the year.
 But what happens when suddenly we decide in the middle of the year?

 Forming a habit couldn't be easier without the will and knowing its purpose.
 For me, I had to sacrifice my craving for health.
-Lifestyle diseases like diabetes can ruin our life and better functioning, so there's a limit to everything.
+Lifestyle diseases like diabetes can ruin our lives and better functioning, so there's a limit to everything.

 When we have a healthy physical body, we can also have a healthy mind.
 We can achieve freedom from diseases and illnesses brought about by our bad habits and choices.
 Yes, we only live once.
 And so, we also take the chance to live it well and to be well.